Close

 All voyages operated by Aurora Expeditions are staffed by a doctor experienced in remote and expedition medicine.
 Our onboard medical clinic is well equipped to handle most medical illnesses or injuries that may occur.

 Medical appointments with our onboard doctor are available free of charge for the initial consult.
 You will then be advised if costs are applicable for subsequent appointments.
-Any consultations related to those exhibiting symptoms of COVID-19 will be prioritised and onboard medical treatment will be free of charge.

 As supplies are limited it is important you bring your own personal medical requirements (e.g. medication, dressing, etc) with you.
 We suggest you pack all medications in hand luggage and carry a duplicate supply in the checked luggage.
 If you wear prescription glasses or contacts, bring an extra pair.